BKokay/test-vault/0-inbox/Fuel Saver Meeting 1111 notes.md

  *The DB dump set the time to time with timezone rather than timestamp with timezone *

 Hard coded the dbsetup rather than using the db dump

+1. Add methods for DeviceDaoImpl
+	- [ ] getStopHistory
+	- [ ] getFinancialSummaryByMonth
+	- [ ] getFinancialSummaryByYear
+2. Add methods for DeviceService
+3. Add methods for DeviceController
+4. Figure out how to not show DriverController and all Driver models in swagger-ui
+5. Run ansible script to have updated DB without driver table
+6. Test locally